03/27/12

 Dubble Fun

-With Airbrushed Alibis in DUB, Hyperbubble continue their tradition of alternate album versions of proper releases.
+With Airbrushed Alibis in DUB, Hyperbubble continues their tradition of alternate album versions of proper releases.
 Kick back in your comfy chair or get up and shimmy if you like.
 Either way, the electro-dub vibes will both thrill and chill.
 MP3s are available here for a limited time before they go up for sale on iTunes.

 Oops